Three simple tips to transform internal communications

 Keep everyone informed

 Use a company newsletter group to share regular news.
 You can create a group document with rich formatting, including inline images.
-People can comment and react to your newsletter rather than relying on one-way email communication.
+People can comment on and react to your newsletter rather than relying on one-way email communication.

 Create a company announcements group and make sure that everyone is a member.
 Then post in this group to cascade time-sensitive and important updates that affect the whole organisation.
 Countdown Supermarkets in New Zealand found that groups are the most effective way of getting critical updates out to their stores.